UK asks China to investigate death in ousted Bo's city

 LONDON/BEIJING Britain has asked China to investigate the death of a British man in the southwest Chinese city of Chongqing formerly run by Bo Xilai, the leadership contender whose abrupt ousting shook the ruling Communist Party.

-The British national, Neil Heywood, died and was cremated in November.
+The British national, Nick Heywood, died and was cremated in November.
 Questions about his death have been posted on Chinese microblogs, which have linked it to the background to Bo's ouster.

 "We have recently asked the Chinese authorities to investigate the case further after suggestions that there were suspicious circumstances involved in his death," said a spokesman for Britain's Foreign Office.